bratfizyk/yahoo-prices/README.md

 # yahoo-finance

 It's a simple wrapper around Yahoo Finance API, that allows to fetch market data for various financial instruments from Yahoo website.
 The same data can be viewed in "Historic Data" section.
-An example for the `SPI` ETF can be found [here](https://finance.yahoo.com/quote/SPY/history?p=SPY).
+An example for the `SPY` ETF can be found [here](https://finance.yahoo.com/quote/SPY/history?p=SPY).

 ### Current state of the library